 At Tokyo Disneyland or Tokyo DisneySea, we have developed an emergency response manual to ensure that Cast Members can react swiftly in case of an earthquake or other emergency.
 To make sure that Cast Members gain a thorough understanding of the procedures contained in the manual, emergency exercises are held at all 197 facilities at Tokyo Disneyland and Tokyo DisneySea, either before or after opening hours.

-We hold comprehensive emergency drills four times a year under realistic park operation conditions with around 2,000 employees deployed as Guests in an effort to further improve our ability to cope with disasters.
+We hold comprehensive emergency drills four times a year under realistic park operation conditions in an effort to further improve our ability to cope with disasters.